maniaplanet/documentation/dedicated-server/basic.md

 starting tag: `<tag>`
 ending tag: `</tag>`

-make sure that the tags are in place, if there is error with xml filesyntax, the dedicated just won't start without any error messages.
+Make sure that the tags are in place, if there is error with xml filesyntax, the dedicated just won't start without any error messages.

 **Sections on Config-file:**